-Run Your Own Bull Put Spreads Backtest [and Build a Trading Edge]
+Run Your Own Bull Put Spreads Backtest [Data-Driven Option Strategy]

-Run Your Own Bull Put Spreads Backtest [and Build a Trading Edge]
+Run Your Own Bull Put Spreads Backtest [Data-Driven Option Strategy]

 If the large potential loss of selling a naked put scares you, a bull put spread might be an alternative to consider.
 This strategy offers a risk-limited way to bet on a stock rising, even with a small trading account.
 Using Option Samurai’s options screener, you can find solid trading ideas, and our free bull put spreads backtest gives you a trading edge by evaluating past data.
 Read on to learn more about how this works: we’ll give you an example, and you’ll find a link to access the backtest file at the end of the article.